Pavel401/Dwallpaper/assets/PrivacyPolicy.md

 **Children’s Privacy**

 These Services do not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from children under 13 years of age.
-In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do the necessary actions.
+I do not knowingly collect personally identifiable information from children under 13 years of age.
+In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do the necessary actions.

 **Changes to This Privacy Policy**

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2022-09-22
+This policy is effective as of 2022-10-14

 **Contact Us**